-For more detail, see the pesticides program report here.
+For more detail, see the pesticides program essay here.

-Providing Information On and Protecting Against Risks From Toxic Chemicals released into the environment needed to be evaluated and addressed.
+Providing Information On and Protecting Against Risks From Toxic Chemicals being released into the environment with little knowledge of their health or environmental effects should be addressed.

-News reports in the 1960s and '70s highlighted concerns about chemicals causing health or environmental problems, such as asbestos-causing lung cancer, chlorofluorocarbons depleting the Earth's ozone layer, PBBs poisoning cattle, and toxic PCBs showing up in unexpected places.
-A political consensus evolved that the risks from thousands of unknown chemicals being chemicals for health and environmental effects before they entered commerce; (c) regulate existing chemicals as needed to eliminate unreasonable risks; and (d) phase out PCBs.
-Congress amended TSCA several times over the following years directing EPA to address additional specific chemicals of concern, including asbestos, lead, formaldehyde and mercury.
-In 2016, Congress enacted a broad set of reforms to TSCA, which eliminated statutory obstacles to effective action by EPA, established clearer procedures for action on existing chemicals, tightened the standard of protection under the law, and increased transparency for the chemical information that EPA collects.
+News reports in the 1960s and '70s highlighted concerns about chemicals causing health or environmental problems, such as asbestos-causing lung cancer, chlorofluorocarbons depleting the Earth's ozone layer, PBBs poisoning cattle and people in Michigan, and PCBs showing up in unexpected places.
+A consensus evolved that the risks from thousands of unknown chemicals of existing chemicals, and industry was required to notify EPA about new chemicals before they were introduced.
+TSCA generally grandfathered existing chemicals, but gave EPA authority to regulate chemical production and use, specifically including PCBs.